TwinkieTweaks/Twinkie/README.md

 To [GreffMASTER](https://github.com/GreffMASTER) and [brokenphilip](https://github.com/brokenphilip) for helping me during development. brokenphilip has his own [tool for TMUF](https://github.com/BulbToys/TMUF) and GreffMASTER [as well (for TM1.0)](https://github.com/GreffMASTER/TMStuff) if you're interested in more cool mods for old TM games.\
 GreffMASTER also provided me with a helpful list of class members and their offsets for TMF, alongside brokenphilip helping me along my RE journey for this project <3

+## Medal.tv
+Due to Medal's uncooperativeness, you might have to do these following steps to make Twinkie work alongside it:
+- Make sure your Medal app is up to date first.
+- Then, in Settings > Advanced and in the “Advanced | Recording” section, turn on "Force Window Capture".
+Keep in mind that **this is an experimental setting**, **it might not work at all** or **it might make your clips stuttery** but it is worth trying.

 ## Features
 - Ghost Editor, allows you to access the ghost editor without the cheat code.
 - Dashboard, an input display and gear display (tachometer, and gear number indicator) with customizable options